mk-fg/pulseaudio-mixer-cli/README.md

 individual streams, so you can turn down the music to hear the stuff from game, mumble, skype or flash.

-Control over individual process streams is kinda unique to pulseaudio, pity there aren't much tools built to harness it.
+Control over individual process streams seem to be almost unique to pulseaudio, pity there aren't much tools built to harness it.
 This one tries to fill the gap a bit.

 Initially wrote it to scratch my own itch in 2010, haven't changed pretty much anything since then.